Heating Equipment Smarts

 - Do not use your oven to heat your home.

-- Make sure fuel-burning equipment is vented to the outside, that the venting is kept clear and unobstructed, and that the exit point is properly sealed around the vent, all of which is to make sure deadly carbon monoxide does not build up in the home.
+- Make sure fuel-burning equipment is vented to the outside, the venting is kept clear and unobstructed, and the exit point is properly sealed around the vent.
+This is to prevent deadly carbon monoxide from building up in the home.

 - Inspect all heating equipment annually, and clean as necessary.